KevinOConnor/m2-upgrades/rpi/rpi.md

 For the Raspberry Pi camera module, I designed a [camera holder](m2-rpi-camera.stl).
 Printed in PETG with 0.200mm layer height and 20% infill.
-The holder is mounted inside the M2 steel frame on the upper right side.
+The holder is mounted outside the M2 steel frame on the upper right side (behind the X stepper).

 Caveats: